RobertTalbert/calculus/course-documentation/Not-another-syllabus.md

 + Extend the deadline on a WeBWorK set by 24 hours (request must be submitted prior to the original deadline)
 + Purchase 3 PE credits

 With the exception of the last item, tokens may not be "stacked", for example by spending 3 tokens to get a 72-hour WeBWorK deadline extension.
-You can stack tokens to purchase PE credits (e.g. spend 3 to get 9 EC's).
+You can stack tokens to purchase PE credits (e.g. spend 3 to get 9 credits).

 Opportunities to earn more tokens may be given during the semester.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY0MTUxNTQ0Myw3MzkzMDk5MjldfQ==
+eyJoaXN0b3J5IjpbLTE0OTI4MTgzNTksLTY0MTUxNTQ0Myw3Mz
+kzMDk5MjldfQ==
 -->